Santa Fe Natural Tobacco Company: History

 In 1998, Santa Fe Natural Tobacco Company signed the Tobacco Master Settlement Agreement, where it was made to pay out less than Big Tobacco because the company was younger.
-In 1999, the company opened a new $4.5 million plant outside Oxford, North Carolina, using only organic certified farmers.
+In 1999, the company opened a new $4.5 million plant outside Oxford, North Carolina, using only certified organic farmers.

 In 2002, R.J.
 Reynolds bought Santa Fe Natural Tobacco Company for $340 million.
-Sommers, who by then owned 42% of the company, signed a noncompete agreement and left the company.
+Sommers, who by then owned 42% of the company, signed a non-compete agreement and left the company.
 Profits rose 50% annually for the next decade.
 Sales of Natural American Spirit increased 86% from 2009 to 2014.

 In 2015, the Food and Drug Administration sent the company a letter warning that “natural” and “additive-free” were false marketing of a “modified risk product”.

 In September 2015, Japan Tobacco International paid $5 billion for the right to manufacture and sell Natural American Spirit in Asia and Europe.
-Japan Tobacco has so far continued to source its leaf from Santa Fe Natural’s Oxford manufacturing plant, even sending its research scientists on a North Carolina State University agricultural extension tour.
+Japan Tobacco has so far continued to source its leaf from Santa Fe Natural's Oxford manufacturing plant, even sending its research scientists on a North Carolina State University agricultural extension tour.

 In September 2016, plaintiffs from twelve states sued Santa Fe Natural and Reynolds in the United States District Court for the District of New Mexico, seeking class action certification for consumer fraud from false labeling claims.
 In November 2016, a second lawsuit was filed for false advertising practices.
 Reynolds is represented in the litigation by Jones Day.

 In September 2015, a complaint was filed against Santa Fe Natural Tobacco Co. in the U.S. District Court for the Southern District of Florida, alleging that the company's "organic and additive-free marketing claims for the Natural American Spirit brand" constituted fraud, false advertising, negligent misrepresentation, unjust enrichment, and unfair competition.
 Two similar complaints were filed in the U.S. District Court for the District of New Mexico on December 22, 2015.
 A third federal class-action lawsuit was filed against the company in January 2016 in the U.S. District Court for the Southern District of New York.
 The suits may be consolidated.